expectedparrot/edsl/docs/starter_tutorial.rst

 Example output:

 .. list-table::
    :header-rows: 1

    * - row
      - key
      - value
    * - 0
      - answer.random_number
      - 487
    * - 0
      - prompt.prime_user_prompt
      - Is the number you picked a prime number?

-No Yes Only 1 option may be selected.
-Please respond with just your answer.
-After the answer, you can put a comment explaining your response.
-Before the question you are now answering, you already answered the following question(s): Question: Pick a random number between 1 and 1,000.
-Answer: 487
-  * - 0
-    - answer.prime
+       No

-    - Yes
+       Yes
-  * - 0
-    - comment.prime_comment
-    - 487 is a prime number because it has no divisors other than 1 and itself.

 Scenarios